Frequently Asked Questions

 Office of Student Accounts FAQ

 A: The student account billing statements can include more than one semester on a statement.
 Each line item is identified with the appropriate semester that it applies to.
-For example, FA10, is a charge or credit on the account for the Fall 2010 semester.
+For example, FA18, is a charge or credit on the account for the Fall 2018 semester.

 If you have not registered for classes, financial aid will not appear on your bill.
 Also, if you have made schedule changes, aid may need to be adjusted.

 A: Yes.
-The semester payment plan covers only one semester at a time.
-Students are required to complete a new agreement and pay the application fee each semester that they would like to participate in the plan.
+The semester/term payment plan covers only one semester/term at a time.
+Students are required to complete a new agreement and pay the application fee each semester/term that they would like to participate in the plan.
+The annual plan covers both the fall and spring semesters.
+You must enroll in a new annual plan prior to the start of the fall semester for each year that you will need an annual payment plan.
 More information on payment plans can be found by clicking on the following link, Payment Plans.

 A: Yes.
 The employer reimbursement agreement covers only one semester at a time.
 Students are required to complete a new agreement and pay the application fee each semester that they would like to participate in the plan.
 More information on employer reimbursement can be found by clicking on the following link, Employer Reimbursement.